thomasbiekoetter/copa/README.md

 If you use copa in academic work, please cite the accompanying paper on **evortran**:

-> T. Biekoetter, *Evortran: Evolutionary Optimization and Random Sampling in Modern Fortran*, [arXiv:2507.06082](https://arxiv.org/abs/2507.06082)
+> T. Biekötter, *evortran: a modern Fortran package for genetic algorithms with applications from LHC data fitting to LISA signal reconstruction*, [arXiv:2507.06082](https://arxiv.org/abs/2507.06082)